Engee documentation

 Details

-The decimation factor of a filter, specified as an integer greater than 1.
+The decimation coefficient of the filter, set as an integer greater than 1.

 Default value